D4ryus/cl-fs-watcher/README.md

 # cl-fs-watcher

 A Simple Filesystem Watcher to monitor a given directory for changes.
-This is _ALPHA_ quality software and only works on Linux (for now).
+This is _ALPHA_ quality software and only works on Linux and Windows (for now).

 ## Dependencies